Pallavi Aiyar is a journalist and author. Her most recent book is the anthology “A Thousand Cranes for India: Reclaiming Plurality Amid Hatred.”

-The female airport security guards leaped out at me as a particularly compelling comparison with India, where airports featured women-only queues that led to curtained off boxes where they were patted down by female officers.
+The female airport security guards leaped out at me as a particularly compelling comparison with India, where airports featured women-only queues that led to curtained-off boxes where they were patted down by female officers.
 What irked me was that this whole procedure was compulsory for women, yet there was only one “ladies line” for several open to men.
 I had a showdown at the New Delhi airport once when the women’s line snaked long with ladies bearing multiple unhappy children, while the men’s queues were relatively empty.
 I asked to be patted down by a male security officer to hasten the process, since I was running late.
 It was as though I’d asked to strip down and dance naked for the waiting passengers.
-“This is not Indian culture madam,” a security official admonished me.
+“This is not Indian culture, madam,” a security official admonished me.
 I was eventually silenced and pushed to the back of the ladies’ queue.
 How I longed for China on days like that.

 On the maternal mortality ratio, another parameter of female welfare, India lags China by a large margin.
 About 113 women in 100,000 died due to childbirth-related complications in India for the period 2016-18, compared to 18 per 100,000 in China.

-In the Western world, where communism has long been a dirty word, the achievements of China’s Communist Revolution are usually buried under the horrifying excesses of Mao Zedong’s mass mobilization campaigns like the Great Leap Forward and the Cultural Revolution.
+In the Western world, where communism has long been a dirty word, the achievements of China’s Communist Revolution are usually buried under the horrifying excesses of former leader Mao Zedong’s mass mobilization campaigns, like the Great Leap Forward and the Cultural Revolution.
 But Mao also challenged gender norms by radically breaking with the past.
-That “women hold up half the sky,” is a well-known adage of his.
+That “women hold up half the sky” is a well-known adage of his.
 Legislation in 1950 gave women the right to divorce for the first time.
 Mao encouraged women to work outside the home, and age-old practices like foot-binding and concubinage were eradicated.
 Most significantly, people were educated into a formal belief regarding gender equality for the first time.

 Mao was hardly a feminist by modern standards.
 At the root of the efforts to increase female labor force participation was the utilitarian agenda of boosting national productivity rather than a desire to expand women’s choices.
 The individual interests of women were made subordinate to collective goals.
 They were often prevented from caring for their children, who were taken away and placed in state-sponsored nurseries.
-Moreover, the expansion of the role of women in the public sphere was, not matched by an equivalent expansion of the male role in the private sphere, with the result that women became doubly burdened.
+Moreover, the expansion of the female role in the public sphere was not matched by an equivalent expansion of the male role in the private sphere, with the result that women became doubly burdened.

-But despite these qualifications, communism did accelerate the collapse of feudal hierarchies and sharply circumscribed the power of scripturally and religiously sanctioned misogyny.
+But despite these qualifications, communism did accelerate the collapse of feudal hierarchies and sharply circumscribed the power of religiously sanctioned misogyny.
 Mao’s revolution was accompanied by large-scale misery and social dislocation, but it wrenched China into the kind of modernity that escapes India, even today.

 Arguing the benefits to women of China’s Communist Revolution is certainly open to debate, but what’s even more controversial is this: In the post-Mao era, for more than three decades (1979-2015), China experimented with the world’s largest demographic engineering effort, the one-child policy, under which a large percentage of the country’s population was restricted to having a single child.
 The impact on China’s sex ratio was devastating.
 Many families secretly aborted female fetuses; at the time I lived there, around 117 boys were born for every 100 girls — one of the most skewed gender ratios in the world.